mhtocs/mhtocs/README.md

 ### Hi! :wave:

 I'm Arvind M., a software engineer from Assam, India.
 I love building and learning new things, especially when they involve programming, system design and visualizations.
-My `${DAY_JOB}` involves working with Java and Elasticsearch, while in my spare time I play around with Python, Flask, JavaScript, React and Figma.
+My `${DAY_JOB}` involves working with Java and Elasticsearch, while in my spare time I play around with Python, Flask, JavaScript and React.

 I try to contribute to opensource projects.
 Checkout some of my [**projects**](https://github.com/mhtocs?tab=repositories) here.